samborkent/plasma-solver/README.md

 initial ablation is not included.
 Modified by Bart Boonstra to improve performance and extended to include two metals (SrTiO3).
-Refactored and extended by Sam Borkent to improve readability and performance and to include two metals with highly different masses (Li2TiO3).
+Refactored and extended by Sam Borkent to improve readability and performance and to include two metals with highly different masses (Li4Ti5O12).

 # Change log:

+18-02-21:
+* Added added atomic radii and Mn to PhysicalConstants
+* Added laser fluence variable
+* Fixed initial velocity distribution to reproduce results of paper
+* Added notes where the there is a discrepancy between paper and script

 17-02-21:
 * Edited to include Git support